naghim/Daily-Hoyo-Checkin/README.md

 # Daily Hoyo Checkin

-Aka a bot that checks in daily on a certain anime waifu/husbando collector website.
+Aka a bot that checks in daily on certain anime waifu/husbando collector websites: namely the _"Official Grasscutter"_ and _"Ruby on Starry Rails"_.

 # ltoken and ltuid Cookie Extraction Guide